Courses Available Online, Virtually and Classroom

 7 Health and Safety Key Performance Indicators (KPIs) Every Department Should Track

-At the heart of a successful business lies a strong safety culture.
-Just like other areas of operations, a successful company makes use of the data available to continuously improve their standards in health and safety.
+Workplace health and safety key performance indicators are metrics you can use to measure progress and performance of health and safety.
+Just like any other area of operations, a successful company makes use of the data available to continuously improve their standards in health and safety.

 A strong safety culture is achieved by following a definitive checklist of indicators to measure performance.
 This blog will underline several key performance indicators (KPIs) to track specific objectives, to help monitor health and safety culture and performance.